Help To Buy Mortgage

 What is a Help to Buy Mortgage?

 Help to Buy is a government-backed equity loan scheme.
-Firstly, You won’t pay any interest on the loan for the first 5 years.
+Firstly, you will not pay any interest on the loan for the first 5 years.
 Secondly, the scheme was designed to get the housing market moving and to assist people getting onto the property ladder.

 How does the Help to Buy Mortgage Equity loan work?